 - You may be required to perform a window and sunroof synchronization.

-- If you are going to keep any of the doors open, manually press the door switch.
+- If you will keep any of the doors open, manually press the door switch.
 Find a way to secure the switch pushed in.
 Use a screwdriver to lock the door latch.

 - Manually press the door switch.
 Find a way to secure the switch pressed.
 Use a screwdriver to lock the door latch.